 5. Photography in the Studio or the Natural Environment.

-Creating atmosphere for portraits is a complex art, but it can be broken down in to specific techniques.
-Atmosphere itself is a difficult quality to pin down.
-For instance, what is atmosphere?
-Atmosphere is defined as a quality that elicits an emotional response.
+Creating an atmosphere for portraits is a complex art, but it can be broken down into specific techniques.
+The atmosphere itself is a difficult quality to pin down.
+For instance, what is the atmosphere?
+The atmosphere is defined as a quality that elicits an emotional response.
 This emotional response makes an image memorable and makes the image one that the viewer will want to look at time and time again.
-Atmosphere can render a photograph as beautiful, disturbing or as any quality on the emotional spectrum that the photographer wishes to call forth.
+The atmosphere can render a photograph as beautiful, disturbing, or as any quality on the emotional spectrum that the photographer wishes to call forth.

-It takes practice to develop the skill of creating atmosphere in portraits.
-Techniques such as choosing an image, lighting and exposure are the first things to consider.
+It takes practice to develop the skill of creating an atmosphere in portraits.
+Techniques such as choosing an image, lighting, and exposure are the first things to consider.
 Once the subject for the portrait has been chosen, lighting the image to create atmosphere can be achieved by backlighting, for a portrait that is taken in a studio, or by the use of portable flash units in a larger space or outdoors at night.
 Another rule of thumb for lighting is that small lights create large shadows and larger or more diffuse light sources create softer shadows which can be more flattering for photographs of the face.
 The angle that the light is coming from changes many of the final effects in a photograph.
-Most experienced photographers say that lighting a subject from a three quarter angle, placed in front of the subject, is the best way to capture the features and expression of the face.
+Most experienced photographers say that lighting a subject from a three-quarter angle, placed in front of the subject, is the best way to capture the features and expression of the face.
 The study of lighting in photography, whether it is used to create atmosphere or otherwise, is a lifelong study.
-Some other tricks that photographers use to create atmosphere in a portrait are reflectors to fill shadowed areas, diffusers which make a soft glowing effect and “flags” or black cards which deepen the light in shadowed areas.
+Some other tricks that photographers use to create an atmosphere in a portrait are reflectors to fill shadowed areas, diffusers that make a soft glowing effect, and “flags” or black cards that deepen the light in shadowed areas.

 Detail can be very telling in portraiture.
 After all, a picture is worth a thousand words and each detail of the human face that is captured in a portrait counts towards the creation of a more “descriptive” photograph.
-Detail is not about accuracy, it is about conveying more about the subject, so that even if detail may seem opposite to atmosphere, if it is handled carefully, it contributes to the atmosphere.
-The quirk of a smile, the arch of an eyebrow, patches of wrinkles, an expressive glint in the eye – these fine details can make a portrait even more personal and intimate.
+The detail is not about accuracy, it is about conveying more about the subject so that even if detail may seem opposite to the atmosphere if it is handled carefully, it contributes to the atmosphere.
+The quirk of a smile, the arch of an eyebrow, patches of wrinkles, and an expressive glint in the eye – these fine details can make a portrait even more personal and intimate.
 Sharp lenses are the best tool that a photographer can use to capture detail well.
-I do preffer to use lenses in range between 85mm to 130mm with wide aperturte.
-Macro lens can be also used, I personally own Canon 100mm f2.8 USM and really happy with the result’s.
+I do prefer to use lenses in the range between 85mm to 130mm with a wide aperture.
+Macro lens can be also used, I personally own Canon 100mm f2.8 USM and really happy with the results.